sfbrenzel/Archive_Project/README.md

 **Category 1: Python Programming Basics:**
 Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
-- See New_Thinking_Search_Program.py
+- See New_Thinking_Search_Program.py (lines: )

 Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
-- See New_Thinking_Search_Program.py
+- See New_Thinking_Search_Program.py (lines: )

 **Category 2: Utilize External Data:**
 Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
-- See Tables folder: folder contains csv files of two finding aids
+- See Tables folder: folder contains csv files of two finding aids (Kassel and ERHF Digital Archive)

 **Category 3: Data Display**
 Visualize data in a graph, chart, or other visual representation of data.
 Display data in tabular form
-- See New_Thinking_Search_Program.py: program displays data in both tabular form and in a pie chart
+- See New_Thinking_Search_Program.py: program displays data in both tabular form and in a pie chart (lines:)

 **Category 4: Best Practices**